 What’s the cost of delay?

-Companies that were not on the digital transformation journey are now looking to jump quickly onto it.
-Those that were, are endeavouring to accelerate towards providing a true omnichannel capability where the lines between physical and digital are blurred and the customer gets a great and consistent experience in a way that is most convenient for them.
+Companies that were not on the digital transformation journey are now looking to jump quickly into it.
+Those that were are now endeavouring to accelerate towards providing a true omnichannel capability, where the lines between physical and digital are blurred and the customer gets a great and consistent experience in a way that is most convenient for them.

 It’s key to identify the providers that are technology experts and that are really trying to partner with you, to help your teams unlock sustainable customer value that is aligned with your omnichannel business vision.
-The best of these partners will recognise your investment constraints and have thought through approaches to minimise client risk.
-With on-going disruption from local and national lockdowns across the world a likely scenario, a partner that can not only do all of this but do so with velocity and agility would be ideal.
+The best of these partners will recognise your investment constraints and will have thought through approaches to minimise client risk.
+With ongoing disruption from local and national lockdowns across the world a likely scenario, a partner that can not only do all of this but do so with velocity and agility is ideal.

-This concludes Jon’s first blog.
-We welcome feedback on the observations.
-In his next blog, he’s going to explore the human element to all of this digitisation in retail.
-We would also welcome any suggestions for future topics you would like him to cover.
+This concludes Jon’s first blog, and we welcome feedback on his observations.
+In his next blog, he’s going to explore the human element of this digitisation in retail.